gromas/polysat/README.md

 # polysat
-Polynomial 3-SAT solver
+**The polynomial 3-SAT solver**

-based on a consensus algorithm with the removal of unwanted candidates
+*based on a consensus algorithm with the removal of unwanted candidates*

 No more questions about P=NP.
 Now all 3-SAT problems can solved with O(2n⁴) bytes of disk space and O(n¹⁰) of time.